 award documents The entirety of the documents describing the legal relationship between DOE and an awardee or recipient.
-The award documents include an Assistance Agreement and other documents which may be incorporated by reference or as attachments to the assurance authorized organizational representative award
+The award documents include an Assistance Agreement and other documents which may be incorporated by reference or as attachments to the Assistance Agreement.

-Assistance Agreement.
 The award documents are the official, legally binding document, signed (or the electronic equivalent of signature) by a contracting officer that: